sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 In my tests of this procedure, the resulting list is uniquely decodable.
 AND the procedure seems to preserve more words than the 3 procedures outlined above.
 For example, on my 18,694 word list I mentioned above, this procedure leaves 17,187 words (and is uniquely decodable).

-Interestingly, the resulting list includes prefix words and suffix words.
+Interestingly, the resulting list includes prefix words and suffix words, and obviously has different word lengths (the technical term is [variable-length code](https://en.wikipedia.org/wiki/Variable-length_code)).

 ## Limitations

 * I (still) don't know if this is _the_ optimal procedure for preserving words.
 (Or even if it always preserves more words than the other procedures.)
 In other words, some other procedure might preserve more words from the original list.
-* I don't know that running this procedure on every list will always give a uniquely decodable list as a result.
+* I don't know that running this procedure on any list _guarantees_ you'll get a uniquely decodable list as a result.

 To answer either of these two questions, it feels like I'd need to use some math that I don't know just yet.
 Maybe someone between 1935 and now has already figured all this out!
 Let me know if you know any ideas that could help!

 ## Trying it out yourself

-You can play with the procedure yourself by [installing Tidy](https://github.com/sts10/tidy#installation) and using the option `-K` or `--schlinkert-prune`.
+You can play with the procedure yourself by [installing Tidy](https://github.com/sts10/tidy#installation) and using the option `-K` or `--schlinkert-prune`, along with four attribute tags (`-AAAA`).